Top 5 Destinations for a Horse Riding and Camping Trip

 Ride Peruvian Paso horses over the country’s highlands, through the many natural parks north of Cusco, visiting Pre-Inca and Inca sites, passing by llamas, alpacas, and condors.

 The Inca Trail is the most popular trek to Machu Picchu, following the original journey through the Sacred Valley.
 This lush green valley was prized for its rich agricultural lands.
 Today, it is dotted with Inca ruins, terraced fields, and remote villages with mudbrick cottages, which give it an authentic Peruvian feel.

 The most popular alternative to the classic Inca Trail to Machu Picchu is the Salkantay Trek.
 The route crosses the sacred lands of the Incas over the Apacheta Pass (4,590m/15,026ft).

 In southern Peru, ride through the Colca Canyon, one of the world’s deepest river canyons, home to the giant Andean condor, remote traditional villages, and Pre-Inca terraced agriculture.

 The best time to go horse riding in Peru is during the dry season, between April and October, with June through August being the coldest months.
 Please take note that the weather in the mountains can change drastically and you should be prepared to experience four seasons in one day.

 Escape the hustle and bustle of the city.
-Turn to nature and go out into the wild on a mountain horse riding holiday!
+Reconnect with nature on a mountain horse riding holiday!